 We’re installing brand-new water pipes on Hitchin Street to help cut down bursts and keep taps flowing, and we’re upgrading our water recycling centre to improve the way we clean wastewater, keeping local rivers cleaner as the town grows.

-The project will start on 23 March with us setting up our temporary site compound and offices opposite Biggleswade Town Football Club on Langford Road.
-And we’ll start laying our new pipes on 13 April.
-If everything runs smoothly we’ll be finished by the end of this year.
+We’ve already started clearing the area opposite Biggleswade Town FC, ready to set up our site compound and offices from the 23 March.
+And we’ll start laying our new pipes on 27 April.
+If everything runs smoothly we’ll be finished by the end of September.

 Where will the new pipes be installed?

 Our new pipes will be installed underground on Hitchin Street, click here to see a map.
-The pipeline will start from the southern entrance near Langford Road and will carry on down Hitchin Street to the Saffron Road /Teal Road junction.
+The pipeline will start from the southern entrance near Langford Road and will carry on up Hitchin Street to past the Saffron Road /Teal Road junction.

 We will need to work along this route three times so we can: